VoIP II: Deploying VoIP and Best Practices in the Enterprise

 • Compare IP PBX and IP phone products, services, and recent developments from companies such as Cisco, Nortel, 3Com, Avaya, Siemens, Alcatel and NEC.

-• Assess the LAN requirements for VoIP.
+• Assess the LAN and closet requirements for VoIP.

 • Understand how to measure voice quality